PROJECT DESCRIPTION:

 ENVIRONMENTAL REVIEW:

-To understand the potential environmental impacts of this proposal, BPA and the other co-lead agencies anticipate preparing a PEA following the procedures of the National Environmental Policy Act (NEPA).
-This anticipated PEA would analyze the P2IP proposal, as well as a no-action alternative in which the co-lead agencies would not implement the P2IP.
-The PEA would describe anticipated impacts to natural and human resources and identify mitigation measures to help avoid or minimize impacts.
+To understand the potential environmental impacts of this proposal, the co-lead agencies prepared an environmental assessment (EA) following the procedures of the National Environmental Policy Act (NEPA).
+The EA considered the P2IP proposal, as well as a no-action alternative in which the co-lead agencies would not implement the P2IP.
+The EA described anticipated impacts on natural and human resources and identified mitigation measures to help avoid or minimize impacts.
+The draft EA was released for public review and comment in November 2024; comments were received on the draft EA from 12 entities.
+The co-lead agencies prepared a final EA that provides responses to comments received and includes minor revisions to that analysis.
+Based on the EA analysis and mitigation measures to help lessen impacts, Bonneville found that the proposed action would not cause any significant impacts and issued a finding of no significant impact (FONSI) on May 7, 2025.

-The proposed schedule for the environmental review is as follows:
+The schedule for the environmental review was as follows:

 CURRENT STATUS: